Court Rules

 TikTok

-Texas Attorney General Ken Paxton filed a lawsuit against TikTok for sharing minors' personal identifying information without parental consent, violating the SCOPE Act.
-The AG is seeking civil penalties up to $10,000 per violation and injunctive relief to prevent future violations.
+Texas Attorney General Ken Paxton filed a lawsuit against TikTok for violating the Securing Children Online through Parental Empowerment (SCOPE) Act by sharing minors’ personal identifying information without parental consent and failing to provide parents with tools to manage their children’s account privacy settings.
+The lawsuit seeks civil penalties of up to $10,000 per violation and injunctive relief to prevent future violations.
+TikTok is accused of prioritizing profit over the online safety and privacy of Texas children.

 NJ